 Daily arrests may be part of the record as pending court matters, but arrests in and of themselves do not typically appear on Delaware criminal records.
 The report also includes an FBI rap sheet or background check.3

-Find Out How To Find Recent Arrests & Why Someone Is in Jail in Delaware (DE) for Free
+Determine How To Find Recent Arrests & Why Someone Is in Jail in Delaware for Free

 Delaware has a unified corrections system meaning the correctional facilities in the state house both pre-trial arrestees and post-trial convicted inmates in centralized facilities.
 When searching for an arrestee in one of these facilities, it is necessary to know the subject’s name, when that person was arrested and where they were arrested.

-How To Find DE Mugshots & Jail Inmates (Arrest Records Search for All Delaware Counties)
+How To Find Delaware Mugshots & Jail Inmates (Arrest Records Search for All DE Counties)

 Searching for recent arrest records in Delaware means understanding the state’s unified system.
 Because of this type of corrections system, each of the three counties in the state do not have their own jail which complicates how to find out if someone is in jail, or how to find out if someone was arrested.